GregorS93/Van-Life/README.md

   - **host pages**: Separete folder with all views (pages) relating to the user (host)
 - **public**: Stores all static assets that are not processed by the build system

-Below is an example folder structure for the "lot" view:
+Below is an example folder structure for the "pages" view:

 ```
 pages/